huaweicloud/terraform-provider-huaweicloud/docs/resources/obs_bucket_object.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the OBS bucket object resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the OBS bucket object resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new OBS bucket object resource.

-* `bucket` - (Required) The name of the bucket to put the file in.
+* `bucket` - (Required, String, ForceNew) The name of the bucket to put the file in.

-* `key` - (Required) The name of the object once it is in the bucket.
+* `key` - (Required, String, ForceNew) The name of the object once it is in the bucket.

-* `source` - (Optional) The path to the source file being uploaded to the bucket.
+* `source` - (Optional, String) The path to the source file being uploaded to the bucket.

-* `content` - (Optional) The literal content being uploaded to the bucket.
+* `content` - (Optional, String) The literal content being uploaded to the bucket.

-* `acl` - (Optional) The ACL policy to apply.
+* `acl` - (Optional, String) The ACL policy to apply.
 Defaults to `private`.

-* `storage_class` - (Optioanl) Specifies the storage class of the object.
+* `storage_class` - (Optioanl, String) Specifies the storage class of the object.
 Defaults to `STANDARD`.

-* `content_type` - (Optional) A standard MIME type describing the format of the object data, e.g. application/octet-stream.
+* `content_type` - (Optional, String) A standard MIME type describing the format of the object data, e.g. application/octet-stream.
   All Valid MIME Types are valid for this input.

-* `encryption` - (Optional) Whether enable server-side encryption of the object in SSE-KMS mode.
+* `encryption` - (Optional, Bool) Whether enable server-side encryption of the object in SSE-KMS mode.

-* `sse_kms_key_id` - (Optional) The ID of the kms key.
+* `sse_kms_key_id` - (Optional, String) The ID of the kms key.
 If omitted, the default master key will be used.

-* `etag` - (Optional) Specifies the unique identifier of the object content.
+* `etag` - (Optional, String) Specifies the unique identifier of the object content.
 It can be used to trigger updates.
   The only meaningful value is `md5(file("path_to_file"))`.

 Either `source` or `content` must be provided to specify the bucket content.